Create A/B tests by chatting with AI and launch them on your website within minutes.

 3. Expensive pricing model

-While VWO's free plan is appealing, costs can escalate quickly once you surpass 50,000 monthly users.
-Advanced features, such as segmentation filters, require additional fees, and enterprise plans are necessary for websites with over 50,000 users.
+Because VWO's free starter positioning has changed, most serious programs should expect paid contracts; costs also escalate quickly once you surpass about 50,000 monthly users.
+Advanced features, such as segmentation filters, require additional fees, and enterprise plans are often necessary for websites with over 50,000 users.

 Add-ons like heatmaps and server-side testing also come at an extra cost, making the minimum yearly contract starting at $24,000 for more advanced capabilities.